How 2019's new credit card reforms impact you

 Every year, the Australian Government amends the NCCPA (National Consumer Credit Protection Act 2009) to introduce new credit card reforms.
 The reforms are made in an effort to protect you from irresponsible, predatory lenders.

-The newest credit card reforms have all been introduced during this financial year.
+The newest credit card reforms have all been introduced during the last (2018-2019) financial year.
 One was introduced on the 1st of July, 2018 and three more were introduced on the 1st of January, this year.

 These credit card reforms have been introduced to make sure you can always afford to repay your debts within a specific period of time.
 The Australian Government’s intent is to protect you from getting too deep in debt and to keep your head above water, financially.

 You’ll no longer be contacted about credit limit increases